jtconnor/jtconnor.github.io/_posts/2021-02-09-speaking-fee-bribery.md

 a company pays to a former government official is:
 * likely affected by how that official's actions in office affected that particular company,
-* substantially different from work payments the official received before holding office, and
+* substantially different from work payments the official received before leaving office, and
 * substantially different from work payments received by the official's peers that haven't served in government,

 then the former government official shouldn't be allowed to accept that work payment.